 numberOfArticles).
 You may find it easier to maintain the robotic process by using a variable to set the number of items.

-The Get Title action uses the Get attribute method to capture the title on the webpage and add it to the
+The Get Title action uses the Get attribute action to capture the title on the webpage and add it to the

 titles variable.
-The Set Result action uses the Set item result method to register the item's processing result, either as "OK" or "WARN".
+The Set Result action uses the Set item result action to register the item's processing result, either as "OK" or "WARN".

 numberOfArticles.
 If not, the robotic process loops back over the earlier actions to process the remaining items.
 Once